 Select the Test Plan and click on the ‘Debugger’ button (you can launch this from ‘Run’ options as well as).
 Then, it will launch the debugger tool along with all the active Thread Groups into your Test Plan.

 Exception: If you have multiple ‘Thread Groups’ in your Test Plan, ensure that each ‘Thread Group’ must have a unique name, either debugging tool will recognize that they are duplicates.
 And in this case, it will only fetch the elements from 1st matching Thread Group.

 Step 02 – Choose the target ‘Thread Group’ from the Drop-Down

-If you have multiple ‘Thread Groups’ into your Test Plan then select the ‘Thread Group’ from the choose option (drop-down) that you want to debug.
+If you have multiple ‘Thread Groups’ in your Test Plan then select the ‘Thread Group’ from the choose option (drop-down) that you want to debug.